PolyhedralDev/TerraDocs/docs/config/development/pack-from-scratch/oceans.rst

 .. card::

-    An ocean biome config will be necessary to generate oceans and customize the features within them.
+    An ocean biome config is necessary to generate oceans and customize the features within them.

-    :ref:`Create a blank config file <create-config-file>` and open it your editor.
+    :ref:`Create a blank config file <create-config-file>` with the file name ``ocean_biome.yml``.

     Set the :ref:`config type <config-types>` via the ``type`` :ref:`parameter <parameters>`, and config ``id`` as shown below.

-    ``ocean_biome.yml`` will be example file name used for the config in this guide.
+    Set the rest of ``OCEAN_BIOME`` parameters as the sample below.

     .. code-block:: yaml
         :caption: ocean_biome.yml